tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 > WRAP THE MESSAGE BUILDER IN A SWITCH STATEMENT.
 MORE MODULES?

-## OTHER LISTENERS
+## Other Listeners

 You may prefer to receive notifications using other listeners, like Slack or SMS text message.
 Here's how you might adapt the code we've made for other uses.

 > SHOW AWS SNS USAGE

 ##Sending Custom Request Headers
-In addition, you may send custom HTTP request headers once you set up the webhook in SyncSketch.
-(If you need to send any data in the webhook, this is the only way SyncSketch currently supports doing so.)

-This is usually used to send authentication tokens, but our example listener is only going to look for one custom header in the request - the Discord webhook URL.
-Currently we have it hard-coded in our Lambda, which is good for security.
-But for the sake of illustration, we will pass it along as a custom header.
-By passing in a webhook URL, you can use the same Lambda function for any Discord server channel.

-Normally, Lambda only provides your handler function with body content from the message, but later we will configure it to pass along the headers as well.
+You may wish to send data specific to your account along with each webhook message, such as an authentication token.
+SyncSketch does not currently allow you to specify anything to be added to the body of the messages, but it does let you add custom HTTP headers in the request.
+Normally, Lambda only provides your handler function with body content from the message, so we will need to configure it to pass along the headers as well.

+Currently we have our Discord webhook URL hard-coded in our Lambda.
+This is good for security, but not so good for versatility.
+To illustrate the configuration details we're going to update our example listener to accept Discord webhook URLs as a custom header, in order to allow you to use this one Lambda function for any Discord server channel.